Avezzano concentration camp: Abolition of the camp

 At the end of the war, prisoners had to wait several months before returning home, because of the territorial disputes among the new states born in Central and Eastern Europe.
 On 23 September 1920, Deputy Camillo Corradini obtained the free transfer of several buildings, including the Cimarosa Cottage, in favour of the Avezzano municipality.
 Some huts and pavilions were also transferred to Italian State Civil Engineering and Italian State Railways, while most of the occupied land was returned to its owners.

 World War II

 During World War II, a sector of the concentration camp was reopened to confine prisoners from the Allied forces who opposed the Axis powers.
-Put under the control of the Royal Italian Army and later of German units, the camp housed Indian, English, New Zealand, and Pakistani war prisoners.
-During the war, German General Albert Kesselring had his headquarters, with more than 200 officers and about 1,000 soldiers, established near Albe Castle.
-The city of Avezzano, having become a transit place at the service of Nazi troops, suffered heavy bombing from the Allies, which caused several civil victims and damages to 70% of the architectural heritage restored a few years after the 1915 earthquake.
-During the feverish bombing period a lot of prisoners escaped from the camp, managing to find shelter in Marsica mountain villages or in the most inaccessible areas of the Abruzzi Apennines.
+Put under the control of the Royal Italian Army and later of German units, the camp housed British, Indian and New Zealand prisoners of war.
+During the war, German general Albert Kesselring had his headquarters, with more than 200 officers and about 1,000 soldiers, established near the Castello Orsini.
+The city of Avezzano, having become a transit place at the service of German troops, suffered heavy damage from Allied bombing raids, which caused several civilian casualties and damages to 70% of the architectural heritage restored a few years after the 1915 Avezzano earthquake.
+During the bombing raids, many prisoners of war escaped from the camp, managing to find shelter in Marsica mountain villages or in the most inaccessible areas of the Abruzzi Apennines.